-'''

-/START-PROGRAM ($SAG.ADAvrs.MOD,ADARUN),-

-/ RUN-MODE=ADVANCED(ALT-LIB=YES,LOAD-INF=REF,UNRES=DELAY,-

-/ MESSAGE=ERROR)
+/START-PROGRAM (\$SAG.ADAvrs.MOD,ADARUN),/ RUN-MODE=ADVANCED(ALT-LIB=YES,LOAD-INF=REF,UNRES=DELAY,/ MESSAGE=ERROR)

-'''

-- there is no need for the DDECSMS SET-FILE-LINK statement - the DDECSOJ SET-FILE-LINK statement should point to the ECS encoding objects \$SAG.BTEvrs.ECnn library - example of Adabas session job control for UES (BS2000) is supplied in the \$SAG.ADAvrs.SRC(ADANUCU,J) library element.
+• An example of Adabas session job control for UES (BS2000) is supplied in the \$SAG.ADAvrs.SRC(ADANUCU,J) library element.

-The Smarts batch system will create a subtask job with the same user attributes as the UES nucleus job.
+The Software AG internal product software (APS) batch system will create a subtask job with the same user attributes as the UES nucleus job.
 This job will be stopped automatically when the UES nucleus is stopped.